 Data types

-• 0 Party data: This is data that a visitor voluntarily provides about themselves, for example by answering a survey on the website.
-It can also be data collected by the device manufacturer.
+- 0 Party data: This is data that a visitor voluntarily provides about themselves, for example, by answering a survey on the website.
+Data can also be collected by the device manufacturer.

-• First-party data (1st Party): This is data that a company owns itself, such as a customer database or browsing data collected with user consent on its own website.
+- First-party data (1st Party): This is data that a company owns itself, such as a customer database or browsing data collected with user consent on its website.

-• Partner data (2nd Party): This is data that two companies have agreed to share with each other, such as in the context of joint campaigns or partnerships.
+- Partner data (2nd Party): This is data that two companies have agreed to share, such as in the context of joint campaigns or partnerships.

-It's important to note that different technologies are able to recognize and utilize primarily 1st and 3rd party data.
-For example, programmatic advertising primarily uses 3rd party data for targeting, while website personalization tools may utilise 1st party data.
+It's important to note that different technologies can recognise and utilise primarily first- and third-party data.
+For example, programmatic advertising mainly targets third-party data, while website personalisation tools may utilise first-party data.

 Data storage technologies